-Get a building permit and go over the challenges you will encounter.
+Get a building permit for your bathroom closet convertion and review the challenges you may encounter.
 Figure out if electrical wiring or plumbing will be difficult to channel to the new bathroom space.
-Go into the attic, for example, to figure out a way to direct new water lines or wiring into the bath you want to build.
+Go into the attic, for example, to determine a viable way to direct new water lines or wiring into the bath you want to build.

 Judi Light Hopson